syncfusion-content/scheduler-sdk-docs/scheduler-sdk/blazor/schedule/overview.md

 ---
 layout: post
 title: Blazor Scheduler Overview and Features | Syncfusion
-description: Learn how to use Blazor Scheduler for appointment scheduling with day, week, month, and timeline views, recurring events, resources, time zones, and CRUD actions.
+description: Learn how to use Blazor Scheduler for appointment scheduling with day, week, month, and timeline views, recurring events and CRUD actions.
 platform: scheduler-sdk
 control: Scheduler
 documentation: ug